 A friend of mine asked one of the women on the event planning committee about it.
 She got the response that, yes, they had changed the traditional use of the gong, but they were doing it with complete respect for Chinese culture.
 These words indicated such a gulf between the viewpoints of the two of them that my friend didn’t know how to respond.

 Appropriating objects from other cultures that you don’t know much about, and using them as they were never intended, is insensitive and exploitative.
 No amount of respect makes that right.
 But such respect isn’t true respect anyway.
-That’s an objectifying kind of respectFor instance, to see Asians as wiser and more spiritual than white people might seem good, but it’s a stereotype.
+That’s an objectifying kind of respect.

+To see Asians as wiser and more spiritual than white people might seem good, but it’s a stereotype.
 It objectifies Asians as being fundamentally different from everyone else.
-Such respect views a group of people in a way that keeps them mysterious and other.
+Such respect views a group of people in a way that keeps them mysterious and other-like.

 Positive stereotypes are just as damaging as negative ones.
-I first heard the term “model minority myth” when I was at the University of California at Berkeley in the 1980s.
+I first heard the term model minority myth when I was at the University of California at Berkeley in the 1980s.
 I didn’t understand how being seen as smarter than brown, black and white people could be bad, but my Chinese-American and Korean-American friends explained it to me.

 They said the idea of Asians being the ideal minority group locked individuals into a set of painful expectations.
 If you were Chinese-American and weren’t good at the things Chinese people were supposed to be good at, you could disappoint others just by being you.
 White people could fail calculus or chemistry without evoking “But you people are supposed to be good at that.”
-Such a person could turn to another major without reflecting badly on his or her entire culture.
-But an Asian-American student who did poorly in math risked not only a lower grade point average and disappointed parents, but the feeling that they had let down everyone who shared their cultural background, including ancestors who had passed on decades ago.
-It’s a traumatizing burden to carry.
+A white person could turn to another major without reflecting badly on his or her entire culture.

 Monica, that's right.
 I once expressed to someone (the CEO of an organization) how his employees were feeling and had him say, "But they shouldn't feel that way."
 That might be all right for an initial response, but as I tried to explain, he just kept repeating it.
 It felt like a form of denial.